S00085/cxp/4.proposed_solution_architecture/README.md

 6. A new case, including a proposed resolution, is generated in the case management system and assigned either to the Call Center or a specific individual for further actions.
 7. The Customer 360 service updates the customer relationship database with the new case reference.
 8. Customers are informed about their case based on set rules if needed
-9. The Stream Processing Engine may also distribute information about the Baggage Mishandling Event, derived from the baggage system notifications and flight status, like instances where there is no baggage update for a customer and the flight has departed.
+9. The Stream Processing Engine (Azure Stream Analytics) may also publish event about the Baggage Mishandling Event, derived from the baggage system notifications and flight status, like instances where there is no baggage update for a spaecific customer and the flight has departed.

 #### Auto compensation flow
 ![Interaction Diagram](CMP_AutoCompensation_flow.png)